mahika-c/column_sketch/README.md

 * Compare performance for numeric (4B, 8B) and categorical data under varying selectivities.

-* Expect Column Sketch to outperform scans by ~3x–6x and BitWeaving by ~1.4x in cycles/tuple.
+* Expect Column Sketch to outperform scans and BitWeaving in cycles/tuple.

 ### Query-Aware Column Sketch (QACS):

-* Adapt code assignments to frequent predicates (“hot values”) to reduce fallback to base data. ***
+* Adapt code assignments to frequent predicates (“hot values”) to reduce fallback to base data.

 * Implement some hard-coded query-aware column sketches for some data and associated queries and compare it to a general column sketch for that same data.